thinkshout/redhen/README.txt

 * Finally, RedHen CRM ships with a "RedHen groups" sub-module that allows you to *groupify* RedHen organizations.
 Groupified organizations function similarly to [Organic Groups][6], in that they provide a simple container for managing private node content associated with each organization.

+## For more information

+More complete RedHen site administration docs will be coming soon.
+You can also check out the README.txt files contained with each submodule.
+For technical issues, please use the D.O. issue queue for RedHen: http://drupal.org/project/issues/redhen.
+For community support and to learn about RedHen usage, please consider joining the RedHen Drupal group: http://groups.drupal.org/redhen-crm.

 ## References

 [1]: http://thinkshout.com "ThinkShout, Inc"